johnstevenson/pl2303-legacy/README.md

 PL2303HXA and PL2303XA were phased out in 2012 due to counterfeit Chinese copies.
 Note that this driver will only be installed if Prolific recognizes the microchip.

 This driver also supports older microchips (PL2303H, PL2303HX and PL2303X).
-If it is not suitable * you can try the excellent [Prolific PL-2303 Code 10 Fix][codefix] program from [Family Software][family], which uses an earlier driver version (3.3.2.102) from 2008.
+If it is not suitable you can try the excellent [Prolific PL-2303 Code 10 Fix][codefix] program from [Family Software][family], which uses an earlier driver version (3.3.2.102) from 2008.
+Older applications sometimes fail to write to the device, so using an earlier driver may solve this.

-_* Earlier PL2303 drivers sometimes fail on later Windows versions (where data can be read from but not written to the device), depending on the methods used by the calling program._

 ### PL2303 TA/TB